 - Slim vs Full Size – Slim keyboards is a smaller board with the numbers above the QWERTY keys.
 The full-size keyboard has a numeric keypad on the side making it slightly longer than the slim design.

 - Advanced Keys for Gaming – When gaming is your objective, you’ll want to consider extra keys that keyboards offer specifically for gaming.
 These advanced keys can include programmable macro key functions that allow you to customize your experience for top gaming performance.

 5 Best Quiet Keyboards for Gaming

 When you’re a gamer, you need every part of your experience to be flawless, and a mechanical keyboard is an essential component of your setup.
 The best gaming keyboards are quiet and non-disruptive, while also giving you great responsiveness, speed, and customization.
 These are the 5 best quiet keyboards for gaming.

 1. CORSAIR Strafe RGB MX

-Quiet Factor: Uses smooth and silent Cherry MX Red mechanical key switches.
+Quiet Factor: Uses smooth and quiet Cherry MX Red mechanical key switches, preferred by many gamers.